-When the time comes to settle your personal injury claim, it’s important for you to know what portion of the total amount of the settlement goes to you, the lawyers and to the medical providers who may have liens on your settlement.
-This is an extremely important part of any personal injury case.
+When the time comes to settle your personal injury claim, it’s important for you to know what portion of the total amount of the settlement goes to you, and what goes to the lawyers and medical providers who may have liens on your settlement.

 What are settlement liens?

-It’s your Southern California personal injury lawyer’s responsibility to keep track of the various parties who have claimed a lien against your settlement and negotiate with those claimants.
-A good lawyer can get many of these claimants to accept less than they’re owed, freeing up more money for you.
-The lawyers at TorkLaw have extensive experience persuading lienholders to accept less for their liens so you can maximize the amount of your settlement.
+Your personal injury lawyer will keep track of the various parties who have claimed a lien against your settlement, and negotiate with those claimants to accept less than they’re owed, so there is more money for you.
+The lawyers at TorkLaw have extensive experience persuading lien holders to accept less for their liens so you can maximize the amount of your settlement.